 Healthy ecosystems and environments provide vital goods and services to humans and other organisms.
 There are two major ways of managing human impact on ecosystem services.
 One approach is environmental management; this approach is based largely on information gained from earth science, environmental science, and conservation biology.
 Another approach is management of consumption of resources, which is based largely on information gained from economics.

 Human sustainability interfaces with economics through the social and ecological consequences of economic activity.
 Moving towards sustainability is also a social challenge that entails, among other factors, international and national law,urban planning and transport, local and individual lifestyles and ethical consumerism.
-Ways of living more sustainably can take many forms from reorganising living conditions (e.g., ecovillages, eco-municipalities and sustainable cities), to reappraising work practices (e.g., using permaculture, green building, sustainable agriculture), or developing newtechnologies that reduce the consumption of resources.
+Ways of living more sustainably can take many forms from reorganizing living conditions (e.g., ecovillages, eco-municipalities and sustainable cities), to reappraising work practices (e.g., using permaculture, green building, sustainable agriculture), or developing new technologies that reduce the consumption of resources.
+There’s a DIY guide available, too.